nestjstools/messaging/README.md

     - This implementation illustrates an entry point triggered via an HTTP request, showcasing how simple it is to connect the messaging system to a web interface.

 ### ⚠️ Warning!
-🚨 Important Notice: You can return responses from handlers, but currently, it only works with the `InMemoryChannel`.
+🚨 Important Notice: You can **return responses from handlers**, but currently, it only works with the `InMemoryChannel`.
 This behavior may not function as expected if multiple handlers are processing a single message.

 🛠️ Please ensure you're using a compatible setup when working with multiple handlers, as this could result in unexpected behavior.